parhamdoustdar/parhamdoustdar.github.io/_posts/soft-skills/2016-04-24-cognitive-tunneling.md

 For us developers, this doesn't always work.
 Most of the time, the path in front of us is unclear.
 We might begin writing a class, only to find that we need to update our compiler or interpreter, which would lead to a complete reinstall of the OS, and so on.
 Or, less drastically, we may start using a third-party library, and without knowing it intimately, we can't really create a detailed to-do list.

-But, still, a general to-do list can work wonders, simply because writing code requires a different mindset than finding out what needs to be written, and each has its own context that needs to be first loaded in your brain.
+But, still, a general to-do list can work wonders, simply because writing code requires a different mindset than finding out and planning what needs to be written, and each has its own context that needs to be first loaded in your brain.
 So, having a simple task list (which could be as simple as `@TODO` comments in your code) can remove the need to switch back and forth between contexts.

-For example, the [Pomodoro technique](http://pomodorotechnique.com/) proposes that you write down tasks as the occur, and don't interrupt your workflow.
+For example, the [Pomodoro technique](http://pomodorotechnique.com/) proposes that you write down tasks as they occur to you while coding, and don't interrupt your workflow.
 When your pomodoro completes, you will have a list of tasks to pick from.
 So, even if you don't spend a pomodoro in the beginning of the day planning your activities, you can note down distractions and take care of them later.

 ## Pair Programming